-The inspiration for this recipe came after spending the day, with my friend, Danielle.
-You may know of her from the food blog, Bon Viviant.
+The inspiration for this Lemon and Thyme Scented Blueberry Muffins recipe came to me after spending the day, with my friend, Danielle.
+You may know of her from the food blog, Bon Vivant.
 She is working on her new site, Beyond the Plate, where she is taking an approach to really learn where our local food comes from.
 There are over a million food blogs out there, writing about food, and even claiming that they “know” where their food comes from.
 Do they really?
-Pretty pictures are nice, and all; but, her stories will leave you wanting to learn more; do better.
+Pretty pictures are nice, but, her stories will leave you wanting to learn more and do better.
 Danielle is getting down, and dirty, with local-food providers, to learn about their personal journey.
 From gluten-free bakeries, all the way down to cattle ranchers, she is spending the time to get to know them, document them with photos, and then write about it.
-Her post are gorgeously written, and stunning to look at.
+Her posts are gorgeously written, and stunning to look at.
 Last Tuesday, she invited me to tag along with you during one of her journalist interviews and photography sessions, she was interviewing a French yogurt maker; Saint Benoit.

 It was a gorgeous spring morning.
 Crisp.
 Dewy.
 Sunny.
 The birds were chirping, and we were heading north with cameras, and coffees in hand.
 The drive to Saint.
 Benoit, lead us through green pastures, past wild turkeys, and fields of Jersey cows, mooing.
 Perfect.